 Here's the May 2009 update of some stats from Prian:

-The top ten countries that Russian Buyers are interested to purchase properties in (rounded to 0.5%):
+The top ten countries that the Russians are interested to purchase properties in (rounded to 0.5%):

 1. Bulgaria - 18%